50 American Small Towns Known for the Weirdest Things

 Hopewell, New Jersey: Lindbergh baby kidnapping

 The whole world seemed to stop and hold its breath in 1932 when the son of famous pilot Charles Lindbergh was kidnapped from the family’s home in Hopewell.
 After tens of thousands of dollars were demanded in ransom, it was discovered that baby Lindbergh had been killed shortly after he was taken from his home.
-Bruno Richard Hauptmann was sentenced to death for the crime of first degree murder.
+Bruno Richard Hauptmann was sentenced to death for the crime.
 Today, the Lindberghs’ property is a treatment facility for juvenile girls.

 ROSWELL, NEW MEXICO - MARCH 28: Aliens on display at the International UFO Museum and Research Center in Roswell, New Mexico on March 28th, 2016.